ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 {{site.data.alerts.important}}

-When using encrypted vault.yaml file all ansible playbooks need to be executed with the argument `--ask-vault-pass`, so the password used to encrypt vault file can be provided when starting the playbook.
+When using encrypted vault.yaml file all playbooks executed with `ansible-playbook` command need the argument `--ask-vault-pass`, so the password used to encrypt vault file can be provided when starting the playbook.

 ```shell
 ansible-playbook playbook.yml --ask-vault-pass